Why An Ocean Ambassador Certification Program?

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.

-The training will cover plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.
+The training covers plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.

-We are accepting 25 people who want to be effective ocean and watershed advocates who will give back 40 hours in volunteer time within a 6 month period.
+We accept applicants who want to be effective ocean and watershed advocates who will be involved and consider joining an existing chapter, starting a new chapter, or engaging within their own communities.
 While many of our regular volunteer opportunities are in-person, this training will also cover ways to get involved virtually during COVID-19.

 Modules and Training Timeline